learn-co-curriculum/phase-5-practice-challenge-stack-plus-solution/README.md

 ## Solution 1

-At a first glance, this seems like a simple problem, and there is a simple solution.
-Using an array as an underlying data structure, the `#push` and `#pop` methods are easy to implement, and the `#increment` method just involves iterating over `n` elements in the array and incrementing their values by one
+At first glance, this seems like a simple problem, and there *is* a simple solution.
+Using an array as an underlying data structure, the `#push` and `#pop` methods are easy to implement, and the `#increment` method just involves iterating over `n` elements in the array and incrementing each of their values by one:
-each:

 ```rb
 class StackPlus